Kingxukai/linux/Documentation/pcmcia/driver-changes.rst

 * pcmcia_loop_config() and autoconfiguration (as of 2.6.36)
-   If `struct pcmcia_device *p_dev->config_flags` is set accordingly, pcmcia_loop_config() now sets up certain configuration values automatically, though the driver may still override the settings in the callback function.
-The following autoconfiguration options are provided at the moment:
+   If `struct pcmcia_device *p_dev->config_flags` is set accordingly, pcmcia_loop_config() now sets up certain configuration values automatically, though the woke driver may still override the woke settings in the woke callback function.
+The following autoconfiguration options are provided at the woke moment:

 	- CONF_AUTO_CHECK_VCC : check for matching Vcc
 	- CONF_AUTO_SET_VPP   : set Vpp